ArBaghel/Cyber-Security-Projects/README.md

 ---

 ## Key Learnings
-- Deepened understanding of cryptographic hashing algorithms.
+- Deep understanding of cryptographic hashing algorithms.
 - Gained hands-on experience with tools like **Hashcat** and **John the Ripper**.
-- Enhancing the problem-solving and persistence in tackling cybersecurity challenges.
+- Enhancing the problem-solving and resolutio in address the cybersecurity challenges.

 ---